-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of SouthWest Transit, Eden Prairie, Minnesota, as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise SouthWest Transit's basic financial statements as listed in the Table of Contents.
+We have audited the financial statements of the governmental activities and each major fund of SouthWest Transit, Eden Prairie, Minnesota, as of and for the year ended December 31, 2022, and the related notes to the basic financial statements, which collectively comprise SouthWest Transit's basic financial statements as listed in the Table of Contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of SouthWest Transit, Eden Prairie, Minnesota, as of December 31, 2021, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of SouthWest Transit, Eden Prairie, Minnesota, as of December 31, 2022, and the respective changes in financial position and the budgetary comparison for the General Fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.